 Essay: Describe your interest in policy making, international affairs, or American politics.
 Why do you want an internship in Washington DC?
 Upload an essay that is between 500 and 750 words.

 Recommendation Letter: You must provide one recommendation letter from a professor or supervisor.
 The professor does not have to teach at CCNY but should have instructed you in a college-level class.
-Advise your recommender to upload their letter using this form by Sept.
-15, 2023.
+Advise your recommender to upload their letter using this form by (date pending).

 Copyright © 2022 Colin Powell School for Civic and Global Leadership.
 All rights reserved.